 Secondary Materials and Recycling Textiles [SMART] cite that up to 95% of the textiles that go to landfill each year could be reused.
 This is alarming when you consider that just one t-shirt generates 7 kilograms of CO2 to produce!
-Read on, to find out ways of sourcing, buying or trading second hand clothes.
+Read on, to find out ways to source, buy or trade second hand clothes.

 Shopping Second Hand Clothes Online

 Four great websites and apps for sourcing preloved clothes.

 thredUp, founded in 2009, is now the world’s largest online marketplace to buy and sell men’s, women’s, and kids’ second hand clothes.
 It’s a really easy way to shop and sell high-quality secondhand clothes.

 Swap.com has a mission to shatter your idea of 'thrift' by offering high-quality, affordable second hand apparel for the whole family.
 They strive to make it easier than ever to buy and sell like-new, pre-owned clothing online, and thus keeping millions of items out of landfill and preventing textile waste.

 Poshmark, the completely new way to shop, is the largest social commerce marketplace for fashion where anyone can buy, sell, and share their personal style.
 With over two million Seller Stylists and millions of shoppers, Poshmark brings together a vibrant community to express themselves and share their love of fashion.
 Powered by millions of Seller Stylists, who not only sell their personal style but also curate looks for their shoppers, creating the most connected shopping experience in the world.